There are ways to narrow down your purpose

 Other people can see strengths and talents in you that you probably haven't considered before.
 Everyone has 'gifts' or talents that we don't recognize in ourselves because they are so much a natural part of our being that we think that everyone must be like me too.

-Purpose control your life?
+Does your purpose control your life?

 No. Generally your defined purpose acts as an overall theme to your life.
 For my life, my passion is to help young guys, but that only happens during my free time.
 I work as an engineer and I really like the work and seem to have a 'gift' for doing it intuitively, but I don't want to be remembered for my engineering work at my funeral.